Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: Introduction

-In the present paper, we add a non-leading term to the surface area, where this term is induced by the noncommutative structure of spacetimes.
+In the present work, we add a non-leading term to the surface area, where this term is induced by the noncommutative structure of spacetimes.
 We find a specific tetrad and propose a noncommutative relation based on the Poincar\'e coordinate system.
-Then, the corresponding Moyal product can be given, which is different from those forms already constructed~\cite{DMMR,MCAT,MRMR}.
+Then, the corresponding Moyal product can be given, which is different from those already constructed~\cite{DMMR,MCAT,MRMR}.
 Our treatment is a physically straightforward modification to the classical theory of gravity.
-As it stems from the spacetime structure itself, the noncommutative geometry will show its significance to the HEE on the side of quantum field theory.
+As it stems from the spacetime structure itself, the noncommutative geometry will show its significance to the holographic entanglement entropy on the side of quantum field theory.

 The procedure goes as follows.
 We establish a noncommutative construction by using the Moyal product in the Poincar\'e coordinate system.
 Then, according to this construction, we compute the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole.
 As the noncommutative parameter is much smaller than one, it is reasonable~\cite{YSLZ,NKJHL} to expand perturbatively a geodesic curve with respect to this parameter.
 That is, it is explicit to study the noncommutative contributions to the minimal surface areas order by order.
 We find that the noncommutative geometry contributes a logarithmic divergent term for the pure AdS spacetime, where this term is proportional to the noncommutative parameter.
-Furthermore, a similar discussion is made for the Schwarzschild-AdS black hole by the additional consideration of the black hole mass, and the result contains a both mass and noncommutative parameter related term besides the logarithmic contribution.
+And we make a similar discussion for the Schwarzschild-AdS black hole by the additional consideration of the black hole mass, and the result contains both a mass term and a noncommutative parameter-related term besides the logarithmic contribution.
+Furthermore, for the pure AdS spacetime with noncommutativity, we show that the noncommutative holographic entanglement entropy obeys a relation that is similar to the first law of thermodynamics.

 The rest of the paper is organized as follows.
 In section 2, we compute the minimal surface area of the pure AdS spacetime with noncommutativity.
 Then, we turn to the Schwarzschild-AdS black hole in section 3, where the perturbation of the mass parameter should be performed before the consideration of the noncommutative correction.
-Finally, we summarize our results in section 4.
+In section 4, we consider the noncommutative stress tensor for the pure AdS spacetime and analyze the thermodynamic property of the holographic entanglement entropy with noncommutativity.
+Finally, we summarize our results in section 5.